zulip/zulip/docs/front-end-build-process.md

 minification is enabled, since they, by nature, hardcode the path `static/min/portico.css`.

+## How it works in production

+You can learn a lot from reading about django-pipeline, but a few useful notes are:
+* Zulip installs static assets in production in `/home/zulip/prod-static`.
+When a new version is deployed, before the server is restarted, files are copied into that directory.
+* We use the VFL (Versioned File Layout) strategy, where each file in the codebase (e.g. `favicon.ico`) gets a new name (e.g. `favicon.c55d45ae8c58.ico`) that contains a hash in it.
+Each deployment, has a manifest file
+  (e.g. `/home/zulip/deployments/current/staticfiles.json`) that maps
+  codebase filenames to serving filenames for that deployment.
+The benefit of this VFL approach is that all the static files for past deployments can coexist, which in turn eliminates most classes of race condition bugs where browser windows opened just before a deployment can't find their static assets.
+It also is necessary for any incremental rollout strategy where different clients get different versions of the site.
+* Some paths for files (e.g. emoji) are stored in the `rendered_content` of past messages, and thus cannot be removed without breaking the rendering of old messages (or doing a mass-rerender of old messages).

 ## Experimental Webpack/CommonJS modules

 This section is experimental and largely irrelevant unless you're